 - Fatty tissue located deep in the skin may die (fat necrosis)

 - Poor aesthetic outcome of the donor site for fat transfer

 - Fatty tissue located deep in the skin may die (fat necrosis)Suboptimal aesthetic outcome

 - Thick scar tissue around the cheek implant (capsular contracture)

 Get your cheek fillers today!

 Cheek fillers are simple and relatively long-lasting.
-With the help of a stellar skin specialist, you can transform your cheekbones to exactly how you want them.
+With the help of an excellent skin specialist, you can make your cheekbones exactly the way you want them.

-Well, look no more.
-Dr Baldeep Farmah from Dr Aesthetica is one of the UK’s leading authorities in such treatments.
-The hyper-personalized treatment will transform your face!
+Well, look no further.
+Dr Baldeep Farmah of Dr Aesthetica is one of the UK's leading experts in such treatments.
+Hyper-personalised treatment will transform your face!